5 Supervised learning

 How should we choose the correct function class?
 In fact, why do we need to constrain our search at all?

-Exercise 4.1 (Overfitting) Suppose we are trying to approximate a relationship between real-valued inputs and outputs using squared loss as our loss function.
-Consider the predictor (visualized in Figure 4.3)
+Exercise 5.1 (Overfitting) Suppose we are trying to approximate a relationship between real-valued inputs and outputs using square loss as our loss function.
+Consider the prediction rule (visualized in fig. 5.3)

 What is the empirical risk of this function?
 How well does it perform on newly generated samples?